Superposition Theorem Formula for Electric Circuit

 Linear circuits are formed from independent sources, dependent sources, and passive elements (resistor, inductor, capacitor).

-1. Calculate the current i using superposition theorem.
+1. Calculate the current i using the superposition theorem.

 Solution: